Manage stop word rules

 Required privileges

-The following table indicates the required privileges to view or edit stop word rules (see Manage privileges and Privilege reference).
+The following table indicates the privileges required to view or edit stop word rules.
+Learn more about the Privilege reference or how to manage privileges.

 Action Service - Domain Required access level